Camper Insurance Rates: 2026 Averages by Type

 Impulse Spending: How to Stop Wasting $5,400 a Year on Things You Don't Need

 Impulse Spending: How to Stop Wasting $5,400 a Year on Things You Don't Need The average American spends $314 per month — or $5,400 per year — on impulse purchases they later regret.
 The top impulse categories are food and dining ($73/month), clothing ($57/month), and household items ($52/month).
 Research shows that more than half of U.S. shoppers have spent $100 or more on a single impulse buy, and 20% have crossed the $1,000 threshold at least once.
-I decided to track every unplanned purchase I made for 30 days.
-The result was a gut punch: $487 in impulse spending I could not justify.
-Three Amazon orders totaling $134 that I had completely forgotten about by the time they arrived.
-Eleven coffee shop visits at an average of $6.18 each — $68 on lattes I made purely out of habit.
-Four fast food lunches at $12-$16 a pop when I had...
+Tracking every unplanned purchase for 30 days is a reliable way to see the real number.
+A typical result is a gut punch: $487 in impulse spending that's hard to justify.
+Three Amazon orders totaling $134 forgotten about by the time they arrive.
+Eleven coffee shop visits at an average of $6.18 each — $68 on lattes bought purely out of habit.
+Four fast food lunches at $12-$16 a pop when there were...

 No-Buy Challenge Calculator: Complete Guide to Saving Thousands in 2026

 No-Buy Challenge Calculator: Complete Guide to Saving Thousands in 2026 A no-buy challenge is a commitment to stop purchasing non-essential items for a set period, typically 30 days to a full year.
 The average American household spends over $18,000 annually on discretionary purchases including dining out, clothing, entertainment, and impulse buys.
 By eliminating or reducing these categories, participants routinely save $5,000 to $15,000 per year.
-When I tried a 3-month no-buy challenge last spring, I was skeptical it would stick.
-I cut coffee shop visits ($135/month), dining out ($400/month), and impulse online shopping ($265/month).
-By the end of those 90 days, I had saved $2,400 -- money that went straight into my emergency fund.
-The hardest part was the first two weeks.
-After that, I stopped browsing Amazon out of boredom and started actually appreciating what I already owned.
-Use our No-Buy Challenge Calculator(/finance/no-buy-challenge-calculator) to calculate your personal savings potential...
+A typical 3-month no-buy challenge shows how quickly the savings add up, even for someone skeptical it would stick.
+Cutting coffee shop visits ($135/month), dining out ($400/month), and impulse online shopping ($265/month) adds up fast.
+By the end of those 90 days, the total saved reaches $2,400 -- money that can go straight into an emergency fund.
+The hardest part is usually the first two weeks; after that, the urge to browse shopping apps out of boredom fades, replaced by more appreciation for what's already...

 How Trump Tariffs Affect Your Household Budget in 2026: A Complete Breakdown